 Solution for injection

-Do not use in chickens and turkeys.
+Do not use in animals with hepatic disorders.

 METHOD OF ADMINISTRATION

-Bottles of 20, 50 and 100 ml
+Bottles of 20, 50 and 100 ml.